Hamid-ANN/Deep-L-layer-neural-network/README.md

 Due to the addition of this regularization term, the values of weight matrices decrease because it assumes that a neural network with smaller weight matrices leads to simpler models.
 Therefore, it will also reduce overfitting to quite an extent.

 However, this regularization term differs in L1 and L2.

+# Beyond Gradient Descent
+1 - Gradient Descent
+2 - Mini-Batch Gradient descent
+By deviding the data set into the smaller batches we can faster the traning process 3 - Momentum
+Momentum takes into account the past gradients to smooth out the update (specially useful for mini-batch).
+We will store the 'direction' of the previous gradients in the variable.
+Formally, this will be the exponentially weighted average of the gradient on previous steps
+4 - Adam
+Adam is one of the most effective optimization algorithms for training neural networks.
+It combines ideas from RMSProp (described in lecture) and Momentum.